IsaiaScope/Iso_Obsidian_2.0/Docker/docker.md

 ## containerization
 which is the thing that Docker is kind of based around, in container setup what you would do is you would have a host PC much like the virtualization setup that we set up before now let's say on this host PC we want to run a set of processes but we want these processes to run in isolation we don't want them to touch anything else now we can achieve that using some technics like the _CH root command_ which will create a new route for a process so it can only live inside that root and it can't touch anything outside of that like any of the other users directories or things like that that are already on the system.
-We could also
+We could also use a kernel feature like the r